 Dr. Joseph is medical director, a staff neurologist and veterinary acupuncturist at Animal Specialty Center.
-He and Dr. Berg are the co-founders of Animal Specialty Center.
+He is the co-founder of Animal Specialty Center.

 His primary interests include episodic disorders, including epilepsy, neuroimaging (MRI), neurooncology and electrodiagnostics for neuromuscular diseases.
 Dr. Joseph also has performed acupuncture for over 20 years, primarily on patients with epilepsy and pain-related disorders such as arthritis and intervertebral disc disease.